Video Game / Crimsonland

 - BFG: Anything with "cannon" in the name.
 The miniguns probably count, too, and some of the special shotguns are close.

 - Emergency Energy Tank: The Bandage.
 Pick this perk and you regain full HP (contradicting its own description).
-Once.
+Once (unless it's the Switch version).

 - Grim Reaper: The Reaper Got You...